Tuvshintur/g4-challenge/README.md

 2. Used axios to connect API that I created on Web-Service-Engineering-Challenge.
 3. All state related things covered in container folder
 4. All functional components stored in component folder
+5. This project requires only four components/Table, Input, Button, Spinner/.
+Do not need add google material or bootstrap or other component libraries which makes it bigger and bigger.

 To use please start Web-Service-Engineering-Challenge

-For start this projec, use npm start
+For start this project, use npm start

+### UX-Design-Challenge

+Used bootstrap on profile.html
+Used UIKit on dashboard.html